gempy-project/gempy_probability/examples/first_example_of_inference/2-next/README.rst

-﻿Result description and Some words about uninformative prior
+﻿Result description and some words about uninformative prior
 -----------------------------------------------------------

 .. _result-description-and-some-words-about-uninformative-prior: